Novels of Sally Rooney

 The main character Francis, a literature student in Dublin with an uncertain future, is in a relationship with the timid actor Nick, who is about ten years older than her and already committed to Melissa, a successful journalist.
 The novel progresses as Francis intrudes into the lives of the couple.
 Their secret relationship accelerates when Francis and her extroverted close friend Bobbi are invited to stay in France by Melissa.
 All of these characters are met during a poetry reading of Francis and Bobbi which takes place in the beginning of the novel.

 Francis could be disillusioned to some readers, but it’s undeniable that Rooney created her most significant flawed character.
 As an unreliable narrator Francis puts people she loves on a pedestal, and already despises a person in mere seconds of meeting.
-While trying to persuade Nick, Francis’ own insecurities with her own appearance, self-loathing tendencies and anxious ruminative thoughts are imprinted onto her more lively companion Bobbi, and also onto wealthy and sophisticated Melissa.
+While trying to persuade Nick, Francis’ own insecurities with her own appearance and self-loathing tendencies of her social behaviour are imprinted onto her more lively companion Bobbi, and also onto wealthy and sophisticated Melissa.

 A certain aspect of Rooney’s novels is that she’s not afraid of criticising her main characters and not romanticising them, which makes them even more natural as she explores the precarious relationship Francis tries so hard to hold onto.